nateify/word-play-helper/README.md

 ### Future Features

 -   Fix: prevent space or other non-tile symbols from being written.
--   Add "last updated" timestamp for when word list was last updated.
+-   Add automatic "last updated" timestamp for when word list was last updated.
 -   Allow for multi-letter tiles (`ing`, `qu`, etc.).
 -   Allow for wildcard tiles.
+-   Automatically remove tiles corresponding to selected word?
 -   Trie for efficient word lookup (sorting by alphabetical).
     -   Ideally built offline
     -   Would be very cool if the results updated as you type.